Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

 Subdivision 1.
-Operator.
-The council shall operate all light rail transit facilities and services located in the metropolitan area upon completion of construction of the facilities and the commencement of revenue service using the facilities.
+Light rail transit; operator.
+The council must operate all light rail transit facilities and services located in the metropolitan area upon completion of construction of the facilities and the commencement of revenue service using the facilities.
 The council may not allow the commencement of revenue service until after an appropriate period of acceptance testing to ensure safe and satisfactory performance.
-In assuming the operation of the system, the council must comply with section 473.415.
-The council shall coordinate operation of the light rail transit system with bus service to avoid duplication of service on a route served by light rail transit and to ensure the widest possible access to light rail transit lines in both suburban and urban areas by means of a feeder bus system.
+In assuming the operation of the system, the council must comply withsection 473.415.
+The council must coordinate operation of the light rail transit system with bus service to avoid duplication of service on a route served by light rail transit and to ensure the widest possible access to light rail transit lines in both suburban and urban areas by means of a feeder bus system.

 Subd.
-3. Capital costs.
+3. Light rail transit; capital costs.
 State money may not be used to pay more than ten percent of the total capital cost of a light rail transit project.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.